 The proposed reader applies the normal FSA based on the conventional UHF EPCglobal C1 G2 standard, which means that it is able to operate normally with conventional tags.
 However, it starts the reading process with a new com- mand called “Switch” command to switch the new tags from the conventional mode to the new mode.
 It should be transmitted before the “Query” command.
 The conventional tags will consider the “Switch” command as an unknown com- mand, but the proposed tags will recognize that they are working in the new system.
 Table 6.2 provides an example for the Switch command code, which is a16 bits command from the future use part of EPCglobal C1 G2 standards (cf. table 6.18 of [11]).

 As discussed before, EPCglobal C1G2 standards can’t acknowledge more than one tag per slot.
 On the other hand, the proposed system should benefit from the collision resolving capabilities of the modern readers.
-Therefore, the proposed reader has the capability of converting the collided slot into a pseudo parallel successful slot as shown in figure 6.5.
+Therefore, the proposed reader has the capability of converting the collided slot into a pseudo parallel successful slot as shown in Figure 6.5.

 The reader starts each slot with a “Query-Rep” command asking for the